0 Comment

 Food-Delivery

-Another important factor in the design of the program is the work profiles and compensation levels of the employees.
+Another critical factor in the program’s design is the employees’ work profiles and compensation levels.

-Hence, the work profile or function of an employee would largely determine the key performance indicators of the employee.
-These should form the basis of the rewards and recognition program.
+Hence, an employee’s work profile or function largely determines the employee’s key performance indicators, which should form the basis of the rewards and recognition program.

-Different business functions even within the same industry might have different performance indicators.
-Similarly, the compensation levels would determine the importance employees are likely to attach to the monetary value of the awards.
+Different business functions might have different performance indicators even within the same industry.
+Similarly, compensation levels would determine the importance employees are likely to attach to the monetary value of the awards.

 For example, employees in customer-facing jobs like customer service should be rewarded and recognized for going the extra mile to solve customers’ problems.